ITE hearing aids are inconspicuous devices, making them an attractive option.

 - Speaker – Translates the electrical signals after the amplifier increases their power.
 Once translated, the speaker relays the sound to the ear.

 - Power source – Usually the power source is a battery supplying power to the other components.
 ITE batteries are typically larger than many hearing aids.

 Custom-detailed for individual designs, ITE hearing aids use two different techniques:

-- The other ITE hearing aid technique designs and shapes the hearing aid to fill only the lower half shell, or lower part, of the ear.
-Somewhat less conspicuous, this design also helps mild to severe loss of hearing
+- The other ITE hearing aid technique design shapes the hearing aid to fill only the lower half shell, or lower part, of the ear.
+Somewhat less conspicuous, this design also helps mild to severe loss of hearing.

 What to Expect During an Evaluation for ITE Hearing Aids